grant-sam03/PokerVision/README.md

 ## Overview

-Poker Tracker streamlines the process of collecting and analyzing hand histories.
+PokerVision streamlines the process of collecting and analyzing hand histories.
 Built on Python with a Tkinter GUI, it leverages a local SQLite database to store comprehensive details for each hand, enabling detailed profit analysis, positional insights, and performance tracking.

 Below are a few screenshots of the interface in action: